jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 - __Created  .
 Set  .
 Post-Extend__
 - __Created  .
 Set  .
 Override__

-These are the new computer language’s equivalent of __Getters__, __Setters__ and __Property__ procedures.
+These are Encircle’s equivalent of __Getters__, __Setters__ and __Property__ procedures.

 This adds a lot more possibilities to surround a sub-object’s behavior, than just the one __Getter__ and __Setter__, that other computer programming languages offer.
 You don’t have to define all of the extension procedures.
 When you don’t define a __Getter__ or __Setter__, the related item will just have default __Getter__ and __Setter__ behavior.

 =>n related *list items* have the same system commands as =>1 related items, but the extension of a related list item’s system commands is the same for every item of the list, so the extension procedures for related list items are defined by the related list.
 The related list items have a reference to the list they belong to, and also store the position in the list, as well as a __Remove__ command, that removes the item from the list.
-In the new computer language’s code base, a related list item automatically calls the extension procedures defined in the list, passing the position of the item in the list to the extension procedure as a parameter.
+In Encircle’s code base, a related list item automatically calls the extension procedures defined in the list, passing the position of the item in the list to the extension procedure as a parameter.
 Here is a list of all the extension procedures a list can define for a related list’s items:

 - __Item Object  .
 Get  .
 Pre-Extend__
 - __Item Object  .
 Get  .
 Post-Extend__